abhans/archdev/README.md

 ### 3. Configuration of the User

 A new user is created, using the build arguments.
-The "home" directory is created and its' permissions are configured:
+The "home" directory is created and its permissions are configured:

 > Created user is also set as a "sudoer".